iGaming14 min readMay 2026By · Banking Lead

 The iGaming chargeback problem is not primarily a fraud problem — it is a perception problem compounded by operational failures.
 Here are the five structural causes.

 Descriptor confusion.
-When a player deposits on a white-label platform or a site operating under a different holding company name, the descriptor on their bank statement often reads something unrecognisable — not the casino brand they signed up with.
-The cardholder disputes it; the issuing bank sides with them; you have a chargeback that was entirely preventable.
-Visa's Consumer Clarity programme allows soft descriptors; use it and always include your recognisable brand name.
+When a player deposits on a white-label platform or a site operating under a different holding company name, the descriptor on their bank statement often reads something like "PAYMENTCO\*GLOBALDIG" rather than the casino brand they recognise.
+Issuing banks receive dispute calls from cardholders who have no idea what a charge is.
+The cardholder disputes it; the bank sides with them; you have a chargeback that was entirely preventable.

 Friendly fraud.
 A player deposits £300, loses it, and subsequently disputes the transaction with their bank claiming they did not authorise the charge.
 The issuing bank, unable to disprove the claim without contacting the merchant, frequently raises a chargeback.
 Friendly fraud accounts for 40–55% of iGaming chargebacks by volume.
-It clusters around losing sessions, large single deposits, and players who have exhausted their accounts.
+It is not random — it clusters around losing sessions, large single deposits, and players who have exhausted their accounts.

 Bonus abuse and post-wagering disputes.
-A player claims a welcome bonus, meets the wagering requirement, then disputes the original deposit.
-The operator has already paid out winnings; the deposit chargeback is a double loss.
+A more deliberate form of friendly fraud: a player claims a welcome bonus, meets the wagering requirement using the bonus balance, then disputes the original deposit.
+The operator has already paid out winnings; the deposit chargeback represents a double loss.
 This pattern is identifiable in advance — players who request chargebacks after clearing wagering requirements show consistent behavioural signatures.

 Failed or delayed withdrawals.
-When a withdrawal is delayed beyond 72 hours without communication, the path of least resistance is to chargeback the original deposit rather than wait.
-Operators with automated withdrawal status notifications have demonstrably lower chargeback rates on the 'services not rendered' code.
+When a player requests a withdrawal and it is delayed — by AML review, verification requirements, or payment processing queues — the path of least resistance is to chargeback the original deposit rather than wait.
+Each day beyond 72 hours that a pending withdrawal sits in queue increases chargeback probability by a measurable amount.
+Operators with automated withdrawal status communications have demonstrably lower chargeback rates on the "services not rendered" code.

 3D Secure failures and liability shift issues.
-For card-not-present transactions authenticated via 3DS2, liability shifts to the issuing bank.
+For card-not-present transactions authenticated via 3DS2, liability for fraudulent chargebacks shifts to the issuing bank, not the merchant.
 But failed or abandoned 3DS authentications leave liability with the operator.
-A 3DS abandonment rate above 8–12% — common on mobile — creates a disproportionate share of unprotected transactions.
+A 3DS abandonment rate above 8–12% — common on mobile where 3DS UX is poor — creates a disproportionate share of unprotected transactions.
+These then become chargeback exposure.

 Currency confusion on international cards.
-A player in Poland depositing on a platform charging in euros, processed by a Maltese acquiring bank, seeing an unexpected PLN exchange rate, is far more likely to dispute.
+A player in Poland depositing on a platform that charges in euros, processed by a Maltese acquiring bank, seeing a charge on their PLN statement with a different exchange rate than expected, is far more likely to dispute a charge than a player making a domestic transaction.
 The mismatch between displayed price and charged amount is one of the most consistent triggers for billing dispute chargebacks.

 The Exact Thresholds That Trigger Visa and Mastercard Programmes

 How chargeback ratio is calculated: chargebacks received in month N divided by transactions processed in month N-1.
-This lag is critical — a spike in chargebacks this month reflects transaction volume from last month.
-Operators who scale down volume while disputes are still arriving can see their ratio spike without processing any additional bad transactions.
+This lag is critical — a spike in chargebacks this month reflects transaction volume from last month, not this one.
+Operators who scale up processing volume rapidly can temporarily suppress their ratio; operators who scale down volume while disputes are still arriving can see their ratio spike without processing any additional bad transactions.

 Practical safe zone: maintain a chargeback ratio below 0.60% for Visa and below 1.0% for Mastercard to stay off all formal monitoring programmes.
-Most iGaming-specialist acquirers begin informal review at 0.5% and schedule a remediation call at that point.
+Most iGaming-specialist acquirers begin informal review at 0.5% and will schedule a remediation call at that point.
+An operator who reaches 0.65% without a documented remediation plan in place is likely 30–60 days from a formal notice.

 Both triggers must be met simultaneously.
-To enter a programme, you must breach both the ratio threshold AND the volume threshold.
+To enter a programme, you need to breach both the ratio threshold AND the volume threshold.
 A very small operator with 50 transactions a month will not enter Visa's SMP even at a 2% ratio — the 75 monthly chargeback volume floor is not met.
+Conversely, a high-volume operator with 10,000 transactions can breach the volume floor at a ratio well below the stated threshold.
+Know which constraint you are closest to.

 The MATCH List: What It Is and How to Avoid It